-14.05 5 Days Committee
+14.04 5 Days Committee

-- (a) The 5 Days Co-Chairs shall be the Co-Chairs of the 5 Days Committee. - (b) The 5 Days Co-Chairs shall have the authority to appoint University of Manitoba students from any faculty to the committee and assign them duties and responsibilities. - (c) The 5 Days Committee shall be responsible for organizing and conducting the 5 Days Campaign. - (d) The 5 Days Committee shall be responsible for the recruitment of volunteers for the campaign.
+- (a) The 5 Days Co-Chairs shall chair the 5 Days Committee. - (b) The 5 Days Co-Chairs shall have the authority to appoint University of Manitoba students from any faculty to the committee and assign them duties and responsibilities.

+- (c) The 5 Days Committee shall be responsible for organizing and conducting the 5 Days Campaign. - (d) The 5 Days Committee shall be responsible for the recruitment of volunteers for the campaign.

-14.06 Commerce Socials Committee
+14.05 Commerce Socials Committee

-- (a) The Commerce Socials Co-Chairs shall be the Co-Chairs of the Socials Committee. - (b) The Socials Committee Co-Chairs have the authority to appoint CSA Members to the Socials Committee and assign them duties and responsibilities.
+- (a) The Commerce Socials Co-Chairs shall chair the Socials Committee. - (b) The Socials Committee Co-Chairs have the authority to appoint CSA Members to the Socials Committee and assign them duties and responsibilities.
 University of Manitoba students from other faculties may also be appointed to the Committee, but CSA members must be given priority, followed by students pursuing a Management Minor. - (c) The Committee shall be responsible for supporting the Commerce Socials Co-Chairs to ensure the successful completion of all Commerce Socials.